Disability Services Staff

 Ruth McKenna has been a counselor and instructor at PCC since 2002.
 She earned her Master's Degree in Counseling Psychology at Lewis and Clark College and is a Licensed Professional Counselor (LPC) with the state of Oregon.
 Ruth serves on the Financial Aid Time Frame Extension Committee and participates with the Behavioral Intervention Team as needed.
 She worked closely with the Veteran's Resource Center when she was at the Rock Creek campus.
 Ruth is now at the Cascade campus.
 She is closed on Mondays (Mon & Tues for July & August).
 The main focus of her professional training is in the mental health field with special interests in the following populations: Asperger's Syndrome, Veterans, Traumatic Brain Injury, PTSD, and other Anxiety Disorders.
 She typically works Tuesday through Friday.

 Rock Creek Campus

 Kari Hanken has worked in Disability Services at Portland Community College for 15 years.
 She received her Master’s in Education from the University of Wisconsin-Whitewater with an emphasis in Transition.
 Kari is currently serving on the Assistive Technology Committee and the Behavior Intervention Team.
 Kari served on the ORAHEAD (Oregon Association for Higher Education and Disability) Board from 2009-2012.
 She has a special interest in working with students with disabilities who are transitioning from high school to college and working with students who experience learning disabilities and ADHD.
 Other populations and areas of experience include: LGBTQ, veterans, students with physical and sensory disabilities, TBI, mental health disorders, chronic medical conditions, and autism spectrum.
-Kari is job sharing and working Mondays, Wednesdays and some Fridays for the 2013-2014 academic year.
+Kari is job sharing and working Mondays, Thursdays and some Fridays for the 2013-2014.